thoughtspot/thoughtspot.github.io/_end-user/tags.md

 ---
 title: [Use Tags to organize]
 last_updated: 06/07/2021
-summary: "Tags enable you to create categories for classification of objects, including pinboards, answers, data sources, and worksheets."
+summary: "Tags enable you to create categories for classification of objects, including Liveboards, answers, data sources, and worksheets."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---